-Ultherapy is a non-surgical procedure for the face and neck that stimulates the body’s own natural healing process to lift the skin over time.
-The use of FDA cleared ultrasound technology enables physicians, for the first time to see and then treat the deepest support layers of the skin typically addressed in cosmetic surgery without cutting or disrupting the surface of the skin.
+Ultherapy is a safe, non-surgical procedure for the face, neck and décolletage that stimulates the body’s own natural healing process to lift the skin over time.
+The use of FDA-cleared, ultrasound technology enables us, for the first time to see and then treat the deepest support layers of the skin typically addressed in cosmetic surgery without cutting or disrupting the surface of the skin.
+There is no downtime required.

 What is Ultherapy?